rumya0/Yelp-BA/README.md

 Of these cities, the cities that has similar demographics & academic settings as Cambridge are:

-Phoenix, Pittsburgh, Charlotte, Cleveland, Mesa, Tempe, Madison, Missisauga, Glendale
+#### Phoenix, Pittsburgh, Charlotte, Cleveland, Mesa, Tempe, Madison, Missisauga, Glendale

-A subset of the dataframe containing restaurants only from the above mentioned cities was created
+A subset of the dataframe containing restaurants only from the above mentioned cities was then created

-The 'categories' index is a [list] of descriptive words of each restaurant
+The 'categories' index is a [list] of descriptive words of each restaurant:

 ![categorylist](images/catlist.JPG)

 The 'categories' list was unpacked and the frequency of each descriptive item was measured

-The image below shows the descriptive words that most commonly occured in this dataset
+The image below shows the descriptive words that most commonly occured in this dataset:

 ![topcategory](images/topcat.JPG)

+Based on these descriptive items:
 The types of restaurants that most commonly do well in cities like Cambridge, MA are:

 1. Bars